hyperledger-archives/grid-docs/community/planning/dlt_event_monitor.md

 The DLT polling monitor uses the following inputs:

  - `subscribe_stream` - Normalized stream sourced from Splinter or Sawtooth
+ - `rate_limit` - Maximum rate at which polls can occur, as a Duration

 And it modifies with the following:

- - `update_batch_statuses` - Updates the batch statuses in DB.
-In the future this may also perform other actions based on the status, such as a webhook request.
+ - `poll_batch_statuses` - Make a request to get the latest batch statuses.
+   This will likely be handled through the [DLT Polling Monitor](dlt_polling_monitor.md).

 ## Strategy

 The DLT event monitor connects to the `subscribe_stream` via websocket.
-When a known transaction id is received, we correlate that transaction id to the known associated batch id, and `update_batch_statuses` as they are committed.
+When a transaction is received, we can be reasonably certain that a batch has completed.
+We then notify the DLT Polling monitor via `poll_batch_statuses`.
+The DLT polling monitor then has the opportunity to immediately poll.
+Events are rate limited at the `rate_limit`.

 ### Known limitations

-This solution does not provide a method to determine whether a transaction has failed in real time.
-The `subscribe_stream` will only send events that are successful.
-Error events will need to come in via the [DLT Polling Monitor](dlt_polling_monitor.md).
+This solution does not provide a method to determine whether a specific transaction has occurred or failed in real time.
+The `subscribe_stream` will only send events that are successful, and not send any accompanying batch information.
+This info will need to come in via the [DLT Polling Monitor](dlt_polling_monitor.md).

+Ideally the DLT streams for Sawtooth and Splinter would be expanded to a more generalized stream that includes not only raw ledger updates, but batch execution information.

 ## Current websocket status format